Beloth/Ostston-Work/Notes/Next Session.md

 Dropping the bundles by the door the aide (Inaral) exits saying "I'll keep watch"

 Captain Jardon
 "There is something not right with the Marshal.
-He is unwilling to hear anything about this cult.
+He is unwilling to hear anything about this cult and I suspect he maybe in league with them as several of his decisions seem to favour them.
 Inaral here will take to through a secret passage way that will see you out of the keep.
 From there I need you to find evidence implicating him and take it to Major Tharin In Ostston.
 He's an old friend of mine and will be able to get you in to see the High Marshall.
-Here's an introductory letter.
+Here's an introductory letter detailing my concerns.

-The Marshal has 2 properties in the city and his estate on the outskirts.
+As well as quarters in the castle, the Marshal has 2 properties in the city and his estate on the outskirts.
 His main residance is in the nobles quarter.
 Luckily his wife is currently visiting relatives in Adianna so it should be relatively empty.
 He also has a townhouse where he keeps his mistress, which is probably where he is now.

 His estate is just north of the city.
 There a small wood the you could use to sneak closer to the manor but be warned the estate is patrolled by city guard.